 In a recent meeting with Dr. Murad Raas, Education Minister (Punjab), some three hundred parents tried to seek his attention to address the issue, but the voice wasn’t loud enough to convince the minister.

 “After that meeting, I am consistently trying to access him through emails and Twitter to remind him of the promise he made with us, but he (Murad Raas) never responds”, told Amber, a mother, and a protestor.

 At a recent protest at the Liberty Chowk Lahore, they came up with their following demands.

-- Defining clear rules and regulations for private schools and implementation of laws, rules, and regulation already existing in the light of article 25-A of the constitution of Pakistan (1973) and Punjab Free and Compulsory Education Act, 2014
+- Defining clear rules and regulations for private schools and implementation of laws, rules, and regulation already existing in the light of Article 25-A of the constitution of Pakistan (1973) and Punjab Free and Compulsory Education Act, 2014

 - Formation of Regulatory Authority for having check and balance on private schools.

-- Audit of last five years of all private schools of having a fair calculation of their profitability before the decision of Supreme Court Petitions on Private Schools matter.
+- Audit of the last five years of all private schools of having a fair calculation of their profitability before the decision of Supreme Court Petitions on Private Schools matter.

 - Collection of data of private schools students for purpose of decision making by Supreme Court of Pakistan.
 The decision by the government and the court should base on rational data instead of assumptions provided by schools.